Code of Student Conduct

 - Cooperate with the emergency team and provide them with any information that may support an effective and fast intervention.

 Medical Amnesty may not apply to incidents where there may be other policy violations, such as an organizational violation, physical or sexual violence, hazing or possession of substances that induce incapacitation, such as "date-rape" drugs.
 Lycoming College will review incidents where an individual uses Medical Amnesty more than one time by the same individual.
-In such situations, the matter may be referred to Associate Dean of Students or designee to determine appropriate next steps.
+In such situations, the matter may be referred to the Director of Community Standards or designee to determine appropriate next steps.

 The Code of Student Conduct is in effect beginning August 30, 2019.
 Lycoming College students should explore the contents in this Code of Student Conduct, as there have been many changes aimed to support an efficient, equitable and fair process for our students.